 Beyond reading the theory and checking the aperture examples, the best way to really understand what is aperture in photography is by practicing.

-Practice shooting scenes with different light and different aperture values, and zoom in the images later to see how the exposure and the depth of field change, the two main effects of aperture in photography.
+Practice shooting scenes with different light and different aperture values, and zoom in on the images later to see how the exposure and the depth of field change, the two main effects of aperture in photography.

-I hope this guide to aperture in photography helps increase your knowledge about this important topic and especially, helps you shoot wonderful images!
+I hope this guide to aperture in photography helps increase your knowledge about this important topic and, especially, helps you shoot wonderful images!